Advanced Structures & Materials

 Student

-Varsha Swamy, Rashna Pandit, Destiny Mason, Virginia Tech
+Varsha Swamy, Destiny Mason, Jasleen Kaur Bheora, Rashna Pandit, Chaitanya Sonalkar, Virginia Tech

 Project Summary

-The mobility of vehicles in adverse, off-road environments is a challenge.
-This project tackles one such challenging condition: the mobility of ground vehicles on wet or saturated cohesive soils (mud).
+This project tackles the mobility of ground vehicles on wet or saturated cohesive soils (mud).
 Military vehicles, agricultural vehicles, and earthmoving vehicles operate in such hostile conditions very often.
-We propose to create an accurate terrain model for what is commonly called mud, to account for the effect of the water in the pores of such cohesive fine grain soils, clays in particular.
+An accurate mud model, to account for the effect of the water in the pores in cohesive fine-grained soils, clays in particular, is not available.
 Clay is a cohesive, plastic material with strain-rate effects.
-The strength of clay in wet conditions might extremely decrease when subjected to rapid shear loading, leading to large deformations and eventually leading to liquid-like behavior and hydroplaning.
-This project proposes to study tire– mud interaction by numerical modeling using Smoothed Particle Hydrodynamics and Finite Element Analysis (SPH- FEA) techniques.
-Small-scale laboratory testing will be performed for the characterization of the clay-tire interface, as well as the clay material in dynamic undrained and drained conditions.
-The results of the advanced numerical model will be experimentally validated on a full-scale tires using the Terramechanics Rig at Virginia Tech.
+The strength of clay in wet conditions might extremely decrease when subjected to rapid shear loading of the tire, leading to large deformations and eventually leading to liquid-like behavior and hydroplaning.
+This project proposes to study such large deformation tire–mud interaction by physics-based numerical modeling using Smoothed Particle Hydrodynamics and Finite Element Analysis (SPH-FEA) to support the effort of the Army in modeling virtual proving grounds.

 Publications: